demergent-labs/azle/the_azle_book/src/hello_world.md

 });
 ```

 We are exposing an update method here.
+This method accepts a `string` from the caller and will store it in our global `message` variable.
+We use a `CandidType` object called `text` to instruct Azle to decode the `newMessage` parameter from a Candid `text` value to a JavaScript string value.
+Azle will infer the TypeScript type for `newMessage`.
+We use a `CandidType` object called `Void` to instruct Azle to encode the return value as the absence of a Candid value.

 When update methods are called they take a few seconds to complete.
 This is because they persist changes and go through consensus.
 A majority of nodes in a subnet must agree on all state changes introduced in calls to update methods.
-This method accepts a `string` from the caller and will store it in our global `message` variable.

 That's it!
 We've created a very simple getter/setter `Hello World` application.
 But no `Hello World` project is complete without actually yelling `Hello world`!